SciDataContainer/SciDataContainer/README.md

 - `doi`: optional digital object identifier of the dataset
 - `license`: optional data license name (e.g. ["CC-BY"](https://creativecommons.org/licenses/by/4.0/))

 In order to simplify the generation of meta data, the data container class will insert default values for the author name and e-mail address.
-These default values are either been taken from the environment variables `DC_AUTHOR` and `DC_EMAIL` or fron a configuration file.
+These default values are either been taken from the environment variables `DC_AUTHOR` and `DC_EMAIL` or from a configuration file.
 This configuraton file is `%USERPROFILE%\scidata.cfg` on Microsoft Windows and `~/.scidata` on other operating systems.
 The file is expected to be a text file.
 Leading and trailing white space is ignored, as well as lines starting with `#`.
 The parameters are taken from lines in the form `<key>=<value>`, with the keywords `author` and `email`.
 Optional white space before and after the equal sign is ignored.
 The keywords are case-insensitive.

 ## Suggested Parts